anphonic/ej2-aspnetmvc-docs/src/maps/maps/data-label.md

 ## Adding data label as a template

 The data label can be added as a template in the Maps component.
-The `Template` property of `MapsDataLabelSettings` class is used to set the data label as a template.
+The `Template` property of `MapsDataLabelSettings` is used to set the data label as a template.
 Any text or HTML element can be added as the template in data labels.

-> Note: The customization properties of data label, `SmartLabelMode` and `IntersectionAction` properties are not applicable to `Template` property.
+>The customization properties of data label, `SmartLabelMode` and `IntersectionAction` properties are not applicable to `Template` property.
 The styles can be applied to the label template using the CSS styles of the template element.

 {% aspTab template="maps/datalabel/label-template", sourceFiles="label-template.cs" %}